LegStahl/data_engineering_proj/README.md

 ## Notebooks

 In that dir jupyter notebooks is found.
 EDA has been performed in order to make the data clean and meet requirments.
 And also some estimations of data has been made.
 All that is in Russia language.
+Also in the end of the EDA has been added new plots by using Seaborn.

 ## Loading to database